How to Capture Featured Snippets and PAA Boxes with On-Page SEO

 Structure your H2 and H3 tags as direct questions that mirror how users search.
 Instead of “Content Organization Best Practices,” write “How Do I Organize Content for Featured Snippets?”
 This alignment signals to search engines that an answer follows immediately.

-Place the answer in the first 40–60 words directly under each question header.
+Place the answer in the first 40 to 60 words directly under each question header.
 Use paragraph text for definitions, numbered lists for steps, and bullet points for options or features.
-Match the format to the query type: “how to” earns list snippets, “what is” wins paragraph boxes, and comparison queries favor tables.
+Match the format to the query type.
+“How to” earns list snippets, “what is” wins paragraph boxes, comparison queries favor tables.
+Mostly.
+There’s the odd outlier where Google pulls a paragraph for a “how to” query, but you can’t plan around outliers.

 Avoid burying answers mid-paragraph or forcing users to read preamble.
 The header asks, the next sentence answers, and everything below supports or clarifies.
 This disciplined structure increases snippet eligibility while improving time-on-page for human visitors who can locate information at a glance.

-Test different question phrasings against People Also Ask results.
+Test different question phrasings against the live PAA results.
 If PAA shows “Why does X matter?” but your header reads “The Importance of X,” rewrite to match query syntax.
-Semantic alignment between your H2/H3 tags and actual search behavior directly improves ranking potential for position zero.
+Google’s extraction is matchier than people give it credit for.

 Concise, Direct Answer Formatting

 Google extracts snippet content most reliably when you format answers in tight, scannable blocks.
-Aim for paragraph answers of 40–60 words placed directly under H2 questions—this length fits most featured snippet boxes without truncation and signals completeness.
+Aim for paragraph answers of 40 to 60 words placed directly under H2 questions.
+That length fits most featured snippet boxes without truncation and signals completeness.
 State the core answer in the first sentence, then add one or two supporting details.
+We had a definition snippet truncate at 47 words on mobile once, which was a useful reminder that the upper bound is softer than the lower bound.

 For list-based queries, use numbered lists when order matters (steps, rankings, chronological sequences) and bulleted lists for equal-weight items (features, benefits, types).
 Keep each list item to one or two short sentences.
-Google prefers lists with 4–8 items; longer lists often get truncated.
+Google prefers lists with 4 to 8 items, longer lists often get truncated.

 Place your best-formatted answer high on the page, ideally within the first two scrolls.
 Wrap definitions in concise sentences using the query term explicitly: “On-page SEO optimization is the practice of…” rather than starting with pronouns or indirect phrasing.

-Test each format by asking: Can someone read this aloud in under ten seconds and understand the full answer?
+Test each format by asking, can someone read this aloud in under ten seconds and understand the full answer?
 If not, trim further.
+Then trim again.
 The goal is instant clarity that both users and Google’s extraction algorithms can parse without ambiguity.

 Schema Markup for Enhanced Eligibility